 Kinda like having Richard Simmons as a spiritual guide.

-A while back, I had an experience with my intuition – aka my inner Richard Simmons – that I wanted to share with you.
+I had a recent experience with my intuition – aka my inner Richard Simmons – that I wanted to share with you.
 What was especially fascinating was the way in which the wisdom of Richard was revealed over a series of weeks.

-It happened when Melissa and I were forced to had the glorious opportunity to take our senior exams for Holmes Institute.
+As some of you know, Melissa and I recently were forced to had the glorious opportunity to take our senior exams for Holmes Institute.

-The senior exams were a series of six tests on the subjects of Education, Leadership, Philosophy, Psychology, Religion, and Science and Spirituality.
-Each exam was two and a half hours long and consisted of three essay questions.
+The senior exams are a series of six tests on the subjects of Education, Leadership, Philosophy, Psychology, Religion, and Science and Spirituality.
+Each exam is two and a half hours long and consists of three essay questions.

-Basically, we needed to review all the class material in the subject of each exam and be ready to spew it up articulately discuss it at length.
+Basically, you need to review all the class material in the subject of each exam and be ready to spew it up articulately discuss it at length.

-In spite of the potentially grueling nature of these exams, there were some perks.
+In spite of the potentially grueling nature of these exams, there are some perks.

-The window for taking the tests was approximately seven weeks long.
-We got to choose the order in which we took the exams and when we took each one.
+The window for taking the tests is approximately seven weeks long.
+You get to choose the order in which you will take the exams and when you will take each one.

 Okay, it’s not a huge perk, but given the daunting nature of the task, I was determined to be a Perk-Finder Extraordinaire.